vortechdev/SaladCLI_Plus/CommonBugs.md

 ## The start.py immediately closes after launching:
-- Make sure you run the setup.py first!
+- Make sure you run the setup.bat first!

-## The setup.py immediately closes after launching or gives an error:
+## The setup.bat immediately closes after launching or gives an error:
 - Make sure you have python installed to PATH! https://datatofish.com/add-python-to-windows-path/